tank-bohr/bookish_spork/doc/bookish_spork_request.md

 </code></pre>
 <br />

-http headers map.
+HTTP headers map.
 Header names are normalized and lowercased

 <a name="is_keepalive-1"></a>